modiimedia/InsuranceSmart/content/products/landlord.md

 social_description = ""
 social_title = ""
 [[faqs]]
-answer = "We can provide quick quotes for up to 4 units.
-If you need coverage for more that this, contact one of our [Independent Agents ](/contact)for a customised solution to meet your needs. " question = "How many rental houses or units can I own to qualify?"
+answer = "You can quickly quote up to 4 rental units on this platform.
+If you have additional units, please contact one of our [Independent Insurance Agents](/Contact) for a customized solution." question = "How many rental units can I own to receive a quick quote on this site?"

 +++